 Financial planning.
 Entrepreneurs either love it or hate it.
-This time on Asto’s Work In Progress, we find out how to create targets, budgets, business plans, and growth strategies that really work.
+This time on Asto’s Work In Progress, we talk to three entrepreneurs who built very different business models.
+We discover the secrets to their planning success, from creating targets and budgets to business plans and growth strategies that worked for them.

-Ben Jackson is founder of Capsicana, the authentic Latin American flavours brand.
+Ben Jackson, the founder of Capsicana, an authentic Latin American flavours brand.
 The chilli fanatic started his business in 2009 and his products are now sold nationwide.

-Seni Glaister is the driving force behind social eating craze WeFiFo.
+Seni Glaister, the driving force behind social eating craze WeFiFo.
 This start-up helps home cooks turn their culinary skills into money-spinning ventures – a sort of Airbnb meets Supper Club.

-Every business owner needs to learn to plan, according to all three guests.
-“It’s important, as an entrepreneur, to like a list,” says planning whizz Wosskow.
+According to all three guests, business owners needs to learn to plan.
+“It’s important, as an entrepreneur, to like a list,” says Wosskow.
 “Anyone can have an idea, it’s all about the execution.
 The misnomer for entrepreneurs is that we don’t have tidy minds, but most of us do.”

-However, building flexibility into your financial plan is crucial, especially when businesses are growing fast, says Glaister.
-She didn’t factor commercial partnerships into WeFiFo’s original model and this is now a major revenue generator for the business.
-“This wasn’t in the original model but is now a really important part of our business,” she says.
+“[It] wasn’t in the original model, but is now a really important part of our business,” she says.
 “It guarantees the switch from start-up to scale-up.
 I know we will be feeding 100,000 people in 2019 just with one corporate partnership.
 It wasn’t in the plan but I’m really glad it’s in the plan now.”

 Some extra reading: